 VPNs that Suffer with Leaks

-Sadly, not every VPN provider is leak-free.
+Sadly, not every VPN provider is leak-free or delivers fast speeds (read this VPN Speed Test guide).
 It is also important to be wary of names that do leak your WebRTC, DNS, and IPv4/IPv6 addresses.

 Bear in mind that leaks completely undermine the usefulness of VPNs, exposing your true locations and activities before the prying eyes of cybercriminals, secret agencies, and local ISPs.

 Do not sign up with providers that have a reputation of leaking vital data.
-If you do, make sure to conduct a leak test, like I did with the above names.
+If you do, make sure to test your VPN, like I did with the above names.

 For the VPNs listed below, the testing process was same.
 I have summarized what leaks were commonly found: